Start a Google Fi device protection claim

 - You have reached the claim limit of 2 accidental damage claims in a rolling 12-month period.

 Replacements are also not available in situations such as rust, corrosion, pre-existing conditions, intentional acts, power fluctuations, and any loss that is recoverable under any product warranty.
-For a list of limitations and exclusions, see Project Fi device protection sample Terms and Conditions.
+For a list of limitations and exclusions, see Google Fi device protection sample Terms and Conditions.
 For customer support and general program inquiries, you can request a call, chat, email, or call 1-844-TALK-2-FI.
 To request a sample copy of the terms and conditions specific to your state, call 866-450-5185.